Melted Snowman Sensory Bag

 Whether you’re looking for an easy indoor activity to do when it’s cold outside or you’re putting together a winter theme for your preschooler, this melted snowman sensory bag is sure to be a hit—and it’s also a great way to let infants and toddlers explore new textures!

-This post may contain affiliate links, which means we may receive a commission, at no extra cost to you, if you make a purchase through a link.
-We only endorse products, services and merchants that we have personally used/tested and consider of the highest quality standard.
-Please see our full disclosure for further information.
+This post may contain affiliate links, which means I may receive a commission, at no extra cost to you, if you make a purchase through a link.
+As an Amazon Associate, I earn from qualifying purchases.
+Please see my full disclosure for further information.

 But the thing about sensory activities is that they can get messy.
 So sometimes, it’s nice to have some activities planned that won’t need to be scrubbed off our table and floors when the kids are done playing.

+That’s where sensory bags come into play.
 Sensory bags are so squishy and fun to play with, and there are SO many different things you can put in them.

 And because the bags are sealed, you don’t have to limit yourself to fillers that are taste-safe or too large for babies to choke on.
 So sensory bags can be a great way to let infants and toddlers safely explore objects that you wouldn’t normally let them touch.